Article

 "In a downturn especially, rebranding serves as a powerful, regenerative force.
 It's an opportunity to transform and improve the overall health of the company."

-Using BrandExtract to conduct third party research and interviews removed any agenda from the process.
+Using BrandExtract to conduct third-party research and interviews removed any agenda from the rebranding process.
 Our employees were not worried about saying what they thought the boss wanted to hear, and our customers felt open to speak freely because their feedback would be anonymous.

-GR: We felt strongly that it would be most cost-effective to invest in establishing our brand upfront, before rolling it out to new markets, even if it meant delaying our expansion by a few months.
-The opportunity to develop our brand before launching a significant new venture saved us the cost and hassle of entering these regions, only to double back later to reinvest and reestablish our presence with a new identity.
+GR: We felt strongly that it would be most cost-effective to invest in establishing our new brand upfront, before rolling it out to new markets, even if it meant delaying our expansion by a few months.
+The opportunity to develop our brand identity and manage our brand reputation before launching a significant new venture saved us the cost and hassle of entering these regions, only to double back later to reinvest and reestablish our presence with a new brand identity.

 Take the First Step

-When a strategy shift or new opportunity catapults major changes to your core operations or customer promise, brand transformation is already underway.
-Your job, as a leader of your organization, is to recognize the need for purposeful management of this transformation.
+When your strategy shifts or a new opportunity catapults major changes to your core operations or customer promise, brand transformation is already underway.
+As a leader of your organization, you need to recognize the need for purposeful management of this transformation.
+That means understanding the preferences and expectations of your target audience.